kalamuna/kalastatic/docs/index.md

 To update Kalastatic, make sure to target the latest of your selected MAJOR release (`3`), bringing in the latest MINOR release.
 To upgrade to a MAJOR release of Kalastatic (`4`), make sure to read through the [CHANGELOG.md](https://github.com/kalamuna/kalastatic/blob/master/CHANGELOG.md) to understand what changes you should be aware of.

-Read more about [semantic versioning in npm](https://semver.npmjs.com/) to see how better you can target different versions of Kalastatic.
+Read more about [semantic versioning in npm](https://docs.npmjs.com/getting-started/semantic-versioning) to see how to better target different versions of Kalastatic.

 #### Node
 #### Metalsmith